zhangxijing97/INFO7374_AdvTechniques_LLM/README.md

 - **Greedy Search**: Fast but short-sighted.
 - **Beam Search**: More thorough, considering multiple paths, often yielding more coherent sequences.

+### Decoding Strategies

+#### **1. Greedy Search**
+- **Definition**: Chooses the most probable next word at each step.
+- **Example**: For the prompt "I feel," it might always choose "good" as the next word because it's the most common continuation.

+#### **2. Beam Search**
+- **Definition**: Considers several top possibilities at each step, keeping the best sequences based on cumulative probabilities.
+- **Example**: For "I feel," it might keep sequences like "I feel happy," "I feel good," and "I feel tired," and choose the best at the end.

+#### **3. Top-k Sampling**
+- **Definition**: Randomly selects the next word from the top k most likely candidates.
+- **Example**: If "happy," "good," and "great" are the top-3 words, top-k sampling might randomly pick "great" even if it's not the highest probability.

+#### **4. Nucleus Sampling (Top-p Sampling)**
+- **Definition**: Chooses the next word from a dynamically sized set of top candidates that together exceed a probability threshold p.
+- **Example**: It might consider words that cumulatively make up 90% probability, choosing among "happy," "good," "great," depending on which set crosses the threshold first.

+#### **5. Temperature Setting**
+- **Definition**: Adjusts the probability distribution of the next word, affecting the randomness of the choice.
+- **Example**: With a high temperature, less likely words might be chosen, leading to "I feel ecstatic" instead of just "good."

+Each strategy has its applications depending on the desired balance between randomness and accuracy in text generation.

+# Lecture 7

+## Calibration

+### **Definition of LLM Calibration**
+LLM Calibration is about making sure that when a language model says it's confident about an answer, that answer is likely to be correct.
+This process aligns the model's confidence with the true accuracy of its predictions.

+### **Why Calibration is Important**
+Calibration is crucial because it ensures that:
+- Confident predictions are trustworthy.
+- The model acknowledges when it's unsure about an answer.

+### **How to Measure Calibration**
+Calibration is typically measured using the **Expected Calibration Error (ECE)**, which looks at the difference between how confident the model is and how often it's actually right.
+This is done by:
+1. Dividing predictions into groups based on confidence levels.
+2. Comparing the real accuracy of each group to its confidence.
+3. Averaging these differences to get the ECE.

+### **Techniques for Improving Calibration**
+To improve calibration, you can use:
+- **Temperature Scaling**: Adjusts how the model calculates confidence, making it more or less sure about its answers.
+- **Platt Scaling**: Uses a simple formula to adjust the predicted probabilities, making them match up better with real-world outcomes.
+- **Ensemble Methods**: Combines predictions from several models to make overall predictions more reliable and well-calibrated.

+### **Practical Example**
+In a medical diagnosis tool, calibration makes sure that if a model is 90% confident in a diagnosis, it should be correct about 90% of the time.
+This is vital in healthcare, where being wrong could have serious consequences.

 # Lecture 8

 ## Evolution of LLMs